-Not to mention the record in Acts of what happened when St Paul visited Malta:
+Not to mention the record in Acts of what happened when St Paul visited Malta and after he:

-Howbeit they looked when he should have swollen, or fallen down dead suddenly: but after they had looked a great while, and saw no harm come to him, they changed their minds, and said that he was a god….
+6 Howbeit they looked when he should have swollen, or fallen down dead suddenly: but after they had looked a great while, and saw no harm come to him, they changed their minds, and said that he was a god.

-It was after all these very verses (especially those of St Mark) that led “Around the year 1910, a well known Church of God preacher named George Went Hensley of Grasshopper Valley in southeastern Tennessee, (to begin)… the practice of handling venemous snakes during worship in the mountains of Appalachia.
+It was after all these very verses (especially those in St Mark’s Gospel) that led, round the year 1910, a then well known Church of God preacher named George Went Hensley of Grasshopper Valley in southeastern Tennessee, (to begin)… to embark upon the practice of handling venomous snakes during worship in the mountains of Appalachia.

-A later account of this tradition from the Appalachian Magazine (which I take to be authoritative in such matters) records that
+A rather later account of this tradition from the Appalachian Magazine (which is evidently authoritative in such liturgical matters) records that

 If a handler is bitten, it is generally interpreted as a lack of faith or failure to follow the leadership of the Holy Spirit.
 Bitten believers usually do not seek medical help, but look to God for their healing.
 George Went Hensley died in Florida in 1955 from a venomous snakebite.”

-By comparison with such excitements I can but fear you may consider the liturgy today to be overly sedate – not I hasten to add that I wish in any way to impugn the skills in the domain of spiritual herpetology of the clergy of the parish –should they wish at some point to demonstrate them
+By comparison with such excitements the liturgy here today may risk seeming overly sedate – not, I hasten to add, that I wish in any way to impugn the skills in the domain of spiritual herpetology of the clergy of the parish –should they wish at some point to demonstrate them

-– though in that instance I would seek for my own part to observe from a respectful distance (there being no recorded case of an observer coming to harm among snake handling congregations).
+– though in that instance I would seek to observe from a respectful distance (there being no recorded case of an observer coming to harm among snake handling congregations).

 Expanding Mission to embrace the Gentiles